-Support financial organizations to extend credit and micro-credit to provide preferential terms to producers or traders of agroecological products, and other producers or traders otherwise contributing to resilience.
+There is a need to support financial organizations to extend credit and micro-credit to provide preferential terms to producers or traders of agroecological products, and other producers or traders otherwise contributing to resilience.
 Particular areas needing support are for mechanization, storage facilities, and processing capabilities.